-- The additional funding is supporting our work in a number of key areas, including: - (a) our accelerated enforcement strategy underpinned by the 'Why not litigate?' operational discipline; - (b) the expanded regulation of financial services in accordance with the recommendations of the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry (Royal Commission); - (c) the close and continuous monitoring program, where senior ASIC staff are placed in major financial institutions to closely monitor their governance and compliance with the law; - (d) strengthening supervision of the superannuation sector, and taking enforcement action where required, as we work towards our expanded role as the primary conduct regulator in this sector; - (e) building our new role in administering an executive accountability regime; and - (f) the corporate governance taskforce, which undertakes targeted reviews of corporate governance practices in large listed entities. - We are taking action on all the recommendations of the Royal Commission directed at ASIC.
-We are supporting the Government's legislative reform agenda and implementing reforms once they are passed by Parliament (e.g. through regulatory guidance). - We will continue to use the full suite of our regulatory tools to achieve the desired outcomes.
+The additional funding is supporting our work in a number of key areas, including:

+- (a) our accelerated enforcement strategy underpinned by the 'Why not litigate?' operational discipline; - (b) the expanded regulation of financial services in accordance with the recommendations of the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry (Royal Commission); - (c) the close and continuous monitoring program, where senior ASIC staff are placed in major financial institutions to closely monitor their governance and compliance with the law; - (d) strengthening supervision of the superannuation sector, and taking enforcement action where required, as we work towards our expanded role as the primary conduct regulator in this sector; - (e) building our new role in administering an executive accountability regime; and - (f) the corporate governance taskforce, which undertakes targeted reviews of corporate governance practices in large listed entities.

+- We are taking action on all the recommendations of the Royal Commission directed at ASIC.
+In particular, we will continue to prioritise the investigation and potential litigation of matters arising from the Royal Commission.
+We are also supporting the Government's legislative reform agenda and implementing reforms once they are passed by Parliament (e.g. through regulatory guidance). - 34 Our accelerated enforcement work will be guided by our 'Why not litigate?' operational discipline.
+ASIC's statutory mandate is to supervise, investigate and pursue court outcomes relating to misconduct.
+As a priority, we will target cases of high deterrence value and those involving egregious harm or misconduct (particularly towards vulnerable consumers). - We will continue to use the full suite of our regulatory tools to achieve the desired outcomes.
 This will include using the new product intervention power and the design and distribution obligations to address concerning practices and products that may cause harm to the consumer.
 For instance, we have developed regulatory guidance on our administration of the product intervention power, including how we use the power and how we make a product intervention order.
-We are also examining ways to effectively use the power where we see significant consumer detriment.

-- We are also developing guidance about the new design and distribution obligations, which require issuers and distributors to design, market and distribute financial and credit products that meet consumer needs. - Our accelerated enforcement work will be guided by our 'Why not litigate?' operational discipline, which addresses the community expectation that unlawful conduct should be punished and publicly denounced through the courts.
-As a priority, we will target cases of high deterrence value and those involving egregious harm or misconduct (particularly towards vulnerable consumers).
-Furthermore, we continue to prioritise the investigation and potential litigation of matters arising from the Royal Commission. - Table 4 provides an overview of our regulatory activities and sub-activities that are subject to industry funding.
+We are also examining ways to effectively use the power where we see significant consumer detriment. - We are also developing guidance about the new design and distribution obligations, which require issuers and distributors to design, market and distribute financial and credit products that meet consumer needs. - Table 4 provides an overview of our regulatory activities and sub-activities that are subject to industry funding.
 We carry out these activities for all industry sectors.
 We track our regulatory effort for each subsector at the activity level.